Where are we with remote access solutions these days?

 Has there been any development?

-One way in which these remote access technologies have evolved is the general decline of cumbersome applications (such as client-VPN technologies like SSL and IPsec) that you need to load onto a device to connect into a corporate network.
+One way in which these remote access technologies have evolved is the general decline of cumbersome applications (such as client-VPN technologies like SSL and IPsec) that you need to load onto a device to connect to a corporate network.
 The rise of WAN accelerators is partly driving this, but generally, these still fail to solve many of the fundamental problems and inconveniences of remote working.

 In place of these client-VPN technologies, a large percentage of corporate applications now have web-based front-ends instead.
-These are practically indistinguishable from desktop applications, and also tend to be feature rich and simple to support.
+These are practically indistinguishable from desktop applications, and also tend to be feature-rich and simple to support.
 Also, because they lend themselves well to being published over the internet, roaming workers can access them with greater flexibility.
 Security is somewhat of a concern but suitable encryption and authentication solutions you can address this.

 Popular remote access technologies